Jayantth/Grunt-file/README.md

 - Arcade game clone

 ## Review
-> Every project is reviewed by udacity professional and if any changes has to done, download the project and make changes.
+> Every project is reviewed by udacity professional and if any changes has to made, download the project and make commits.

+## AUTHOR
+### JAYANTTH GANESH M S